eubbc-digital/bridgeserver/README.md

 The installation of the brigde server is simplified using Docker technology.

 ### Prerequisites
-You will need to have Docker and Docker Compose installed on the host that will run the bridge server.
+- You will need to have Docker and Docker Compose installed on the host that will run the bridge server.
 We recommend to use Linux (e.g. Ubuntu).
-Here is a tutorial to [install Docker in Ubuntu](https://docs.docker.com/engine/install/ubuntu) Here is a tutorial to [install Docker Compose in Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04)
+	-	Here is a tutorial to [install Docker in Ubuntu](https://docs.docker.com/engine/install/ubuntu)
+	-	Here is a tutorial to [install Docker Compose in Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04)
-For the host with the VNC server, please install [TightVNC server](https://tightvnc.com)
+- For the host with the VNC server, please install [TightVNC server](https://tightvnc.com)
+- You will need to have Docker and Docker Compose installed on the host that will run the bridge server.
+We recommend to use Linux (e.g. Ubuntu).
+	- Here is a tutorial to [install Nginx in Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-20-04) (Follow the tutorial until step 4)
+	- Here is a tutorial to [install Nginx in Windows](https://www.maketecheasier.com/install-nginx-server-windows/) (Not recommended)

 ### Building the Bridge Server
 Clone the repository and enter the bridgeserver directory.